 Figure E-2 shows the mechanical dimensions and layout for the Serial Communication accessory board.
+(All measurements are in inches followed by millimeters enclosed in parentheses.)

 Figure E-2.
 Serial Communication Accessory Board Dimensions

 Table E-1 lists the electrical, mechanical, and environmental specifications for the Serial Communication accessory board.